 Words Worth Remembering

-James Gritter has identified words and definitions from other languages that describe elements
+James Gritter has identified words and definitions from other languages that describe elements of hospitality.

 GEMUTLICHKEIT (ge-moot-lich-kite), German.
 The notion of belonging and social acceptance.
 Good fellowship.
 Agreeableness; friendliness; congeniality.